f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Workflow
 ^^^^^^^^

-1. **David** creates the Log Destinations, Publisher and Logging Profile either using the UI or the API/AS3
+1. **David** creates the Log Destinations and Publisher either using the UI or the API/AS3
 2. **Larry** creates the BOT Defense & Logging Profile
-3. **David** creates the AS3 template and reference BOT & Logging profile created by **Larry** in the template.
+3. **David** creates the AS3 template and reference BOT & Logging profile created by **Larry**
-4. **David** creates the application service using the template created previously.
+4. **David** creates the application service using the template created previously
 5. **Larry** review the BIG-IQ BOT dashboards

 Prerequisites